Meldiron/aw-poc-svelte/README.md

 You can use `$` syntax in HTML too, saves a lot of boilerplate.

+You can have multiple state objects and you can easily share them with `export` key.

 ### Routing

-1. You can use both folder or file structure to represent route structure.
+1. You can use both folder and file structure to represent route structure.
 For example:

 - `index.svelte` = `/`